Skip to main content

 Cycle

-8 to 12 weeks minimum
+8 to 12 weeks or longer to span a hair cycle

 Side Effects & Safety